RetroMaximus/devenv/README.md

 A comprehensive setup for turning a headless Raspberry Pi into a powerful SSH-accessible development environment with efficient GitHub repository management, programming language support, and minimal storage/memory usage.
 📋 Prerequisites

+These scripts have been tested with a RaspberryPi 3

 Before using these scripts, you need to set up your Raspberry Pi with a headless OS:
 Step 1: Download Raspberry Pi Imager